martin-rizzo/ComfyUI-TinyBreaker/README.md

 ### CivitAI/A1111 Image Compatibility

-ComfyUI-TinyBreaker includes a custom node that embeds the workflow into the generated image (as is standard in ComfyUI).
-In addition, it embeds prompt and parameter information compatible with CivitAI and A1111.
-This enables:
+The __'Save Image'__ node embeds workflow information into the generated image.
+Additionally, it embeds prompt and parameter information in a format compatible with CivitAI/A1111, this enables:

-*   CivitAI to read the prompt information when the image is uploaded.
+  * CivitAI can read the prompt used to generate the image when uploaded.
-*   A wide range of A1111-compatible applications to read the prompt used to generate the image.
+  * A wide range of A1111-compatible applications can access the prompt and parameters used for image generation.

 ## Acknowledgments